 The Motley Fool is a trusted source for financial advice and investment guidance, having been in business since 1993.
-But with two different services – Motley Fool Stock Advisor and Rule Breakers – it can be hard to know which one is right for you.
+But with two different services – Motley Fool Stock Advisor and Rule Breakers – it can be hard to know which one is right for you, especially since stock advisor reviews available online highly rate both of the services.
 Let’s take a deeper look at each service to help you make an informed decision.

 Motley Fool Stock Advisor

 The original offering from the Motley Fool, this service consists of portfolio recommendations from the company’s co-founders David and Tom Gardner.
 They use their expertise to identify stocks that are currently undervalued by the market but still have solid long-term potential.
 This strategy emphasizes safety over higher risk investments, aiming to achieve steady returns over time.

 David and Tom explain their logic behind each pick in detailed write-ups accessible through the membership platform, as well as in monthly webcasts in which they discuss their picks and answer questions from members.
 Although past performance is no guarantee of future results, Motley Fool Stock Advisor has had an impressive track record since its launch in 2002, with average gains of more than 300% on some of their picks during that time frame.

 In contrast to Stock Advisors’ focus on safety, Rule Breakers takes a more aggressive approach to investing.
 This service also has recommendations from David and Tom Gardner, but instead of targeting stocks with long-term potential they look for stocks that may initially be risky but could potentially offer huge payoffs if successful.
 Thus far this strategy seems to have paid off, with average gains exceeding 500% on certain picks since its launch in 2004.